LoyolaChicagoBooks/lucoodevcourse/source/outline.rst

 Typical structure of a weekly session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- OOPUJ or APPP topics
+- EJ3e or HFDP topics
 - project discussion and related topics
 - pair/group presentation or other activity